Emerging Leaders Selection Process

-- Active Participant: Each month, participants meet on the first Friday (2 to 5 p.m.) and third Wednesday (5 to 8 p.m.) and participate in a Council program of their choice, in addition to other mandatory meetings.
+- Active Participant: Each month, participants meet on the first Friday (2 to 5 pm CT) and third Wednesday (5 to 8 pm CT) and participate in a Council program of their choice, in addition to other mandatory meetings.
 Employers must be supportive of the time commitment.

 - Invested in the program: Candidates and their organizations share the costs of participating in the program with the Council.
-A reduced participation fee is available for qualified candidates.
 See FAQs below.

 - Invested in the Council: Emerging Leaders continue their engagement with the Council and maintain active participation at the President’s Club level after they complete the program.

-All candidates must complete and submit the candidate information form, three essays, and two letters of reference to be considered.
+- All candidates must submit a completed candidate information form, three essays, and two letters of reference to be considered.
 All materials must be submitted by the deadline.

-Reference letters are open and should be completed by those who can speak to the candidate’s qualifications for the program.
+- Reference letters should be completed by those who can speak to the candidate’s qualifications for the program.

-Applications will be scored by the Emerging Leaders selection committee composed of Council leadership members, Emerging Leader alumni, and Emerging Leaders Program staff.
+- Applications will be evaluated by the Emerging Leaders selection committee composed of Council leadership members, Emerging Leader alumni, and Emerging Leaders program staff.